image

 • Youth Festival with pop-up events

-“Some improvements but more education and enforcement to create pride in the great place we live in and others visit.
+“More improvements are needed for a clean and pleasant Southall with greater focus on education and enforcement to create pride in Southall as a great place to live and visit.
 Funds should be distributed fairly across all parks.”

 Flytipping, Enforcement and Education